 Sewing Beads in a Straight or Curved Line

-- Start with a knotted thread on the worng side.
+- Start with a knotted thread on the wrong side.

 - Pull the thread through to be starting exactly on the line.

-- Follow the directions in the first section of how to sew on beads.
+- Follow the directions in the first section of how to sew beads.

-Other stitches like backstitch make a good firm stitch of a string of beads.
+Other basic stitches, like backstitch, make a good firm stitch of a string of beads.
 Backstitch is particularly good for clusters.

 Sewing Beads on Mesh or Tulle